 The carpet wasn’t as clean as it looked when I put an offer on the house.
 Or the walls for that matter.
 As I said before, the 70s had to go.
 I knew I wasn’t going to live with this golden harvest carpet forever, but it came up a lot sooner than was planned.

 Removed the drapery, blinds and hardware.
 Scraped the popcorn ceiling and removed the carpet, carpet padding, and the tacks.
+A huge crack was found in the cement under the window but it didn’t look like it was done by a tree root.
+You couldn’t see through it.

 If I were to ever add another adult to this house with me, this room would have to be slightly enlarged.
 As long as he had a little money too, we could turn the bathroom into a walk in closet and then have a bathroom and a little more space added on.
 But for just me, it is a perfect sized room, bathroom and closet.